pilotmoon/popclipweb/site/dev/js-modules.md

 properties like `options` at load time, and to define `actions` dynamically, for example to generate titles or icons in response to the input text.

-When you provide a config file called `Config.js` ot `Config.ts`, PopClip treats this as a JavaScript or TypeScript module and looks for the extension's properties in the exported object, after first loading static properties from YAML in a comment header.
+When you provide a config file called `Config.js` or `Config.ts`, PopClip treats this as a JavaScript or TypeScript module and looks for the extension's properties in the exported object, after first loading static properties from YAML in a comment header.